singhalshubh/imm_hclib/README.md

 ## Dataset
 ### General Instructions
 We recommend using scratch space for your dataset, although it is not a mandatory requisite.
+We support dataset in edge list format in space-separated format.
+Dataset should contain vertice labels in the range of [1..N].
 ```bash
 salloc --nodes 1 --qos interactive --time 0:30:00 --constraint cpu
 srun -n 1 --cpu-bind none $HOME/ripples/build/Release/tools/dump-graph -i /<path-to-dataset>/<filename> -d LT --normalize -o /<path-to-dataset>/<filename>-LT.txt
 ```

-> dumb-graph.cc normalizes your dataset from random vertice labels to ordered [1..N] vertex labels.
+> dump-graph.cc normalizes your dataset from random vertice labels to ordered [1..N] vertex labels.
 LT model is used to adjust/generate weights based on IMM [[Marco'19]] (https://ieeexplore.ieee.org/document/8890991) strategy same as [[Kempe'03]](https://dl.acm.org/doi/10.1145/956750.956769).
 Follow the instructions to build dump-graph.cc executable, available at [[ripples]](https://doi.org/10.5281/zenodo.4673587) in ``tools/``.

 ### Showcasing an example
 #### STEP 1: Downloading the dataset - cit-HepPh graph